-Legal fights over due process rights for migrants and asylum-seekers who illegally cross the US border are reaching a fever pitch this week on both the national and world stages as President Trump viciously attacked immigrants’ constitutionally mandated due process rights Sunday.
+Legal fights over due process rights for migrants and asylum-seekers who illegally cross the U.S. border are reaching a fever pitch this week on both the national and world stages as President Trump viciously attacked immigrants’ constitutionally mandated due process rights Sunday.

 “When somebody comes in, we must immediately, with no Judges or Court Cases, bring them back from where they came,” the president tweeted.

-Pushing to protect such rights for vulnerable populations arriving at the southern border from Central America, attorneys are in a frantic rush to petition US courts and international governing bodies to halt any further separations and challenge the president’s recent executive order to detain families together.
+Pushing to protect such rights for vulnerable populations arriving at the southern border from Central America, attorneys are in a frantic rush to petition U.S. courts and international governing bodies to halt any further separations and challenge the president’s recent executive order to detain families together.

-Trump’s order directs Department of Homeland Security (DHS) officials to continue the administration’s draconian “zero-tolerance” policy of criminally prosecuting all undocumented border crossers, and contains exceptions that still allow for the splitting up of families.
+Trump’s order directs Department of Homeland Security (DHS) officials to continue the administration’s draconian “zero tolerance” policy of criminally prosecuting all undocumented border crossers, and contains exceptions that still allow for the splitting up of families.

-While the administration maintains there has been no change in the policy, US Customs and Border Protection (CBP) Commissioner Kevin McAleenan said his agency would stop handing over migrants for prosecution until the government decided on a policy that didn’t result in the “extended” separation of families.
+While the administration maintains there has been no change in the policy, U.S. Customs and Border Protection (CBP) Commissioner Kevin McAleenan said his agency would stop handing over migrants for prosecution until the government decided on a policy that didn’t result in the “extended” separation of families.

 Attorneys, however, argue that Trump does not have the legal authority to indefinitely detain families, as his order conflicts with the nearly 20-year-old Flores court agreement requiring that children must be held in the “least-restrictive” conditions possible.
-In 2015, a federal court ruled that to uphold the older settlement, children must be released from detention jails within 20 days.
+In 2015, a federal court ruled that to uphold the older settlement, children must be released from immigrant family jails within 20 days.
 Trump’s executive power can’t overturn a federal court decision.

 Thus, the Justice Department asked Federal Judge Dolly Gee Thursday to alter the settlement to allow the Trump administration to indefinitely detain families after illegally crossing the border.
-The emergency motion, filed in Los Angeles, seeks to change the provisions of Flores that prohibit detention of migrant children for longer than 20 days, as well as its requirement that children be held in licensed, state-approved daycare-like jails.
+The emergency motion, filed in Los Angeles, seeks to change the provisions of Flores that prohibit detention of migrant children for longer than 20 days, as well as its requirement that children be held in licensed, state-approved daycare-like penal facilities.

 Peter Schey, the lead attorney representing migrant children in the Flores case, told The Washington Times he is considering asking the District Court to block any deportation of a parent who has been separated from their child until they can be reunited.
 Digging in, Schey said that the government’s filing Thursday is “deceptive and dishonest,” and that the administration is trying to deflect blame for separating families after intense public backlash.

-Karen Tumlin, director of legal strategy at the National Immigration Law Center concurs, saying that under the general rules of civil procedure, the Trump administration could have at any time requested a modification of the Flores injunction, and could have done so even before it implemented its zero-tolerance policy.
+Karen Tumlin, director of legal strategy at the National Immigration Law Center concurs, saying that under the general rules of civil procedure, the Trump administration could have at any time requested a modification of the Flores injunction, and could have done so even before it implemented its zero tolerance policy.
 “Creating your own crisis by a policy choice to rip families apart, in my mind, doesn’t justify a change in the law,” she told reporters last week.

-Trump administration officials have falsely insisted that they have had to separate families under its zero-tolerance policy because of Flores protections.
-Trump has called the protections “loopholes,” and has blamed Democrats for failing to reverse them, saying the laws “force” the administration to have to separate families under its zero-tolerance policy.
+Trump administration officials have falsely insisted that they have had to separate families under its zero tolerance policy because of Flores protections.
+Trump has called the protections “loopholes,” and has blamed Democrats for failing to reverse them, saying the laws “force” the administration to have to separate families under its zero tolerance policy.

-Moreover, as Truthout previously reported in an in-depth piece this month, not only is there no statute mandating that the government criminally charge families who cross the border without permission, there have long been alternatives to both separating families and placing them together in immigrant jails.
+Moreover, as Truthout previously reported in an in-depth piece this month, not only is there no statute mandating that the government criminally charge families who cross the border without permission, there have long been alternatives to both separating families and placing them together in family jails.